 That is what it means to build a home away from home and to be brothers.
 We help one another or work together to accomplish amazing things.
 Then we celebrate our effort.
 Imagine if more college students could have that sense of support and love from friends during four-ish of the most essential years of their life.

 If you work in Greek Life then consider this as it applies to your communication and programming.
 Show members and volunteers that you care about them when they walk into a meeting or an educational program.
 Celebrate what you’ve learned together as they depart, and follow up to make sure that they use whatever help you have to offer.

 It’s time to stop checking things off of a leadership checklist and pretend like we are doing a world of good.
 We should all divert our attention to developing rituals of care and celebration so that we may not simply become societies of ruthless rule enforcers.

-Reversal: (Something new I’m trying – how can what I’m saying be wrong or taken too far?)
+Reversal: (how can what I’m saying be wrong or taken too far?)